 Erin Blackburn, AuD, CCC-A, an audiologist who specializes in fine-tuning the implants, compares activating a cochlear implant for the first time to switching on a light in a dark room.
 “It can take a while for your sense of sight to become acclimated to the brightness,” said Blackburn.
 “It’s the same with a cochlear implant and hearing.
 Each person progresses at their own pace and Mr. Seiler is one of those who quickly became acclimated.”

 Speech pathologist Carlee Jones, CCC-SLP, MS, worked with Seiler for about six months, formulating daily exercises to improve his skills at understanding the new sounds he could now hear.
 One activity was watching short TV segments and repeating to his wife what he heard.

 Diligently doing his homework paid off.
-Seiler’s pre-surgery hearing with understanding level was just 16 percent.
-Eight months after his implant, his hearing with understanding soared to 85 percent.
+Seiler’s pre-surgery hearing with understanding level was just 16%.
+Eight months after his implant, his hearing with understanding soared to 85%.
 It is enhanced with an implant-linked hearing aid in his left ear.
 Jones said he continues to make progress.